Meejanko/Meejanko/Y3 - GRP/potential problems about automation.md

-# some potential problem that autonomous vehicle will face
+# Some potential problems that autonomous vehicles will face

 **Artificial vs. Emotional Intelligence**